w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 Author: Nicoletta Fornara, Universita' della Svizzera italiana, Lugano, Svizzera.

-**Scenario 1 Policy Monitoring**: autonomous agents intect in an open interaction system and perform various type of actions, those actions are represented in a world state.
+**Scenario 1 Policy Monitoring**:
+Various autonomous agents interact in an open interaction system and perform various types of actions.
+These actions, with their type (e.g. a payment), various parameters (who paid, how much they paid, etc.) and the time instant at which they are done, are digitally represented in a '**system state**'.
 A set of norms (N) regulate the behaviour of those agents.
 Policy monitoring consists of automatic computation of fulfilment or violation of norms in N based on the actions of agents.

 **Goal 1: Check whether the behavior of agents constrained by ODRL policies is compliant with those policies**